 Quick answer: AI call notes record, transcribe, and summarize your sales conversations — capturing what was said, the key points, and the next steps — so you can focus on listening instead of scribbling.
 The big win is presence: you have a better conversation because you are not splitting attention between the prospect and your notepad.
-Just follow the consent rules for recording before you switch it on.
+Just follow the consent rules for recording before you switch it on, since recording is regulated.

 There is a quiet tradeoff on every sales call: you can take good notes, or you can really listen, but it is hard to do both well.
-AI note-taking removes the tradeoff, and in doing so often improves the call itself.
+Scribble diligently and you miss the subtle cues; listen fully and you forget half the details by the time you hang up.
+AI note-taking removes the tradeoff entirely, and in doing so often improves the call itself — which is a bigger deal than the convenience of not writing things down.

 Be Present Instead of Scribbling